jdwilson4/Intro-Data-Science/Lectures/Week1.md

-# Week 1: Intro to R, RStudio, and the Basics of github
+# Week 1: Intro to R, RStudio, and the Basics of Git and GitHub

 By **James D. Wilson**